 On January 21, 2014, a subcontractor was performing site preparation work with heavy equipment on part of the project located at Country Lane and Access Road in Whitby.

 An excavator operator employed by the subcontractor drove the excavator along Access Road toward Country Lane.
 As the excavator approached Country Lane, the boom of the excavator made contact with energized overhead power lines.
 No one was injured but the contact resulted in a local power outage.

 A Ministry of Labour investigation revealed that the voltage of the energized overhead power lines was 13.7 kV.
 The investigation also revealed that no signs warning workers about the potential hazard of energized overhead power lines were posted at this part of the project.

 The 407 East Construction General Partnership failed as a constructor to ensure that prescribed measures and procedures were carried out on the project – specifically by failing to ensure that there were signs posted notifying workers of the potential hazard from overhead power lines at Country Road and Access Road in Whitby.

 407 East Construction General Partnership pleaded guilty on June 2, 2015 at the Whitby Provincial Offences court with the $50,000 fine imposed by Justice of the Peace Carol A. Allison.

-The 407 East Construction General Partnership was found guilty of a violation of section 44, subsection (1) of the Ontario ‘Construction’ regulation 213/91 which states,
+The 407 East Construction General Partnership was found guilty of a contravention of section 44, subsection (1) of the Ontario ‘Construction’ regulation 213/91 which states,

 “Signs meeting the requirements of subsection (2) shall be posted in prominent locations and in sufficient numbers to warn workers of a hazard on a project.”

-The 407 East Construction General Partnership was also found guilty of a violation of the Occupational Health and Safety Act, (OHSA), section 25(1)(c) which states,
+The 407 East Construction General Partnership was also found guilty of a contravention of the Occupational Health and Safety Act, (OHSA), section 25(1)(c) which states,

 “An employer shall ensure that,